 Here are our favorite garden wall ideas and tips for decorating your boundaries – plus tons of design advice.

 Living, or green, walls, once the domain of temporary, designer installations have become the must-have decorative design solution for residential gardens.

-Colorful, verdant and providing aesthetic and ecological benefits, they make use of vertical surfaces for planting – particularly useful where space may be limited but worthy as an impactful design feature in their own right.
+Colorful, verdant and providing aesthetic and ecological benefits, living wall ideas make use of vertical surfaces for planting – particularly useful where space may be limited, but worthy as an impactful design feature in their own right.

 In urban areas, green walls can help keep buildings cool, improve air quality and reduce noise pollution, as well as provide a habitat for wildlife.
 They also help keep rain water away from exterior walls and provide insulation.